 Admission: Free, no tickets required.

-Christmas lights: Yes, switch on date: 16th November 2023, from 12pm to 9pm.
+Christmas lights: Switch-on date is 14th November (unconfirmed), from 12pm to 9pm.

-Santa: Yes, Santa’s Grotto at Winter Wonderland.
+Santa: Yes, Santa’s Grotto

 Ice skating: Yes, at Winter Wonderland at York Designer Outlet.